lsamano/rf4-crop-tracker-client/README.md

 ![example image](images/example.png)
 # Rune Factory 4 Crop Tracker - Client (Frontend)
 This app is for viewing in-season crops and flowers in the game Rune Factory 4 Special.

+Link to the Backend Repository [here](https://github.com/lsamano/rf4-crop-tracker-api).

 # Setup
 Run `npm install` to install dependencies and `npm start` to start the server.
 Server will run on Port 3001.